zhiburt/tabled/README.md

 ## Usage

-To print a list of structs or enums as a table, there is 2 ways you can build a table.
+To print a list of structs or enums as a table, there is 2 ways.

 * Using a builder method, to build table step by step
-* Implement a `Tabled` trait for your type (or anotate your type with a derive macro `#[derive(Tabled)]`) and use a iterator of this type.
+* Implement a `Tabled` trait for your type (or anotate your type with a derive macro) and use a iterator of this type.

+A builder method gets handy, when a data schema is unknown,\
+while a typped struct in cases where we know the data structure beforehand.

+Bellow are shown both of these methods.\
 The example below is demontrates a derive method.

 ```rust